cyberblast/MaumauServer/readme.md

 # Maumau Server

 State: Incomplete
 Priority: Low
 Perspective: Unclear

 This is a project I mainly like to work at when I like to do something but actually don't know what.
+There is no deadline or any need to complete this.

 Goal: Develop a fully playable [Maumau](https://en.wikipedia.org/wiki/Mau-Mau_(card_game)) card game